MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments-move.md

 ---
 title: Move an environment to another Microsoft Entra ID organization
-description: You can move a Business Central environment to another Microsoft Entra ID tenant.
+description: You can move a Business Central environment to another Microsoft Entra tenant.
 Start in the Business Central admin center.
 author: jswymer
 ms.topic: conceptual
 ms.devlang: na